 His wife had been watching from her bed, terrified.
 The recent turnaround of events and speculations had planted fear in her heart, over her own child.
 But she continued to carry her in her thighs, grateful that in the least, she would not be spending the night alone.

-Eventually however, sleep over took the parents and they dozed away.
+Eventually, however, sleep overtook the parents and they dozed away.

-By the first cockcrow, the chief priest’s rattling walking stick could be heard outside their hut, “Wake up!” he announced, “It is time”
+By the first cockcrow, the chief priest’s rattling walking stick could be heard outside their hut, “Wake up!” he announced, “It is time!!”

-The mother made to open the door from the outside but the chief priest stopped her, so she took a step backwards and allowed the old man to pull the door open to reveal the sprinkled ashes of the night before.
+The mother made to open the door from the outside but the chief priest stopped her, so she took a step backward and allowed the old man to pull the door open to reveal the sprinkled ashes of the night before.

 “Ha-ha-ha” the priest laughed sadly, staring at the ashes across the door, “there!” he pointed to the floor.